The Ultimate Guide to Caring for “”Carnauba Palm”” Plants

 Plant Overview

-The Carnauba Palm (Copernicia prunifera) is a stunning tropical palm native to Brazil, particularly known for its waxy leaves and the high-quality carnauba wax derived from them.
-This palm can grow up to 25 feet tall, featuring a stout trunk that can reach about 12 inches in diameter.
-The fan-shaped leaves can span up to 6 feet across, giving the plant a dramatic appearance.
+The Carnauba Palm (Copernicia prunifera) is a tropical palm native to Brazil, renowned for its waxy leaves that produce high-quality carnauba wax.
+This palm can grow up to 25 feet tall with a stout trunk reaching about 12 inches in diameter.
+Its fan-shaped leaves can span up to 6 feet across, making it a striking addition to any landscape.
+Carnauba Palms are slow-growing and can live for many decades, thriving in warm, sunny environments.

 Optimal Growing Conditions